cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

-The *NIST Big Data Interoperability Framework (NBDIF): Volume 8, Reference Architecture Interfaces* document was prepared by the NIST Big Data Public Working Group (NBD-PWG) Interface Subgroup to identify interfaces in support of the NIST Big Data Reference Architecture (NBDRA) The interfaces contain two different aspects:
+The *NIST Big Data Interoperability Framework (NBDIF): Volume 8, Reference Architecture Interfaces* document was prepared by the NIST Big Data Public Working Group (NBD-PWG) Reference Architecture Subgroup to identify interfaces in support of the NIST Big Data Reference Architecture (NBDRA) The interfaces contain two different aspects: